Cash Value Life Insurance

 What is cash value life insurance?

 A cash value life insurance policy covers you for your entire lifespan.
-It is commonly referred to as a permanent life insurance policy.
-Permanent life insurance has a cash value component, which you can access while you are alive, and a face value, which your family is guaranteed to receive in the event of your death.
+It is also called a permanent life insurance policy.
+Permanent life insurance has a cash value component, which you can access while you are alive, and a death benefit, which your beneficiaries receive when you die.

 How Does it Work?